VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

     This is a dummy photosynthesis model.
 Don't use it, it is very wrong biologically speaking!

 !!! note
-    Notice that we compute the stomatal conductance directly using the internal function `run!`.
-We do this for speed, because the generic function `run!` does some checks on its inputs every time it is called, while `run!` only does the computation.
-We don't need the extra checks because they are already made when calling `run!`.
+    Notice that we compute the stomatal conductance directly using the internal method of `run!` that takes the type of model as first argument.
+We do this for speed, because the generic function `run!` does some checks on its inputs every time it is called, while the internal method only does the computation.
+We don't need the extra checks and dependency graph computations because they are already done at the first call.

 Now if we want to make a simulation, we can simply do: